tldr-pages/tldr/pages/common/sui.md

 > Interact with the Sui network.
 > More information: <https://docs.sui.io/references/cli/cheatsheet>.

-- Execute a sui subcommand:
+- Execute a Sui subcommand:

 `sui {{subcommand}}`